antmicro/renode-linux-runner-action/README.md

 ### Architecture

-Currently, the only supported architecture of the emulated system is RISC-V. You can specify the architecture with the `arch` parameter:
+You can specify the architecture with the `arch` parameter.
+The default architecture is `riscv64`.

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v0